CategoriesAsynchronous Online Courses

 The focus of this class will be writing material that popularizes or presents scientific information to general audiences.
 This is important for those who are exploring science writing as a career or for those of you who are exploring content marketing, public relations or writing for general audiences.
-The writing strengths that are demanded in this area – maintaining reader interest and providing understanding of very complex subject matter – will carry over into all of our writing efforts and in the professional setting beyond this class.
+The writing strengths that are demanded in this area – maintaining reader interest and providing understanding of very complex subject matter – will carry over to all of our writing efforts and in professional setting beyond this class.

 This introductory week will discuss the importance of scientific writing and why technical communicators need to learn it.

 - introduction, method, results and discussion

 - Evaluating claims